Kyle Academy: History and locality

-School profile
+Accommodation

+The accommodation provided for pupils attending Kyle Academy is described to be of "a good standard".
+The main curriculum learning and teaching areas are housed within the main three storey Classroom Block, which includes specialist provision for Science, Languages, Business Studies, Computing, Home Economics and Art.
+This section of the school building is linked by a corridor passing through the administration block to the Physical Education Block comprising a gymnasium and games hall.

+Technology across the school is described as "very good", with nine well-equipped computer suites, with two for usage by Design and Technology, two for Business Studies and two for Computing, one in Pupil Support, one for general use and an e-learning suite.
+All classrooms across the school have access to computing facilities and interactive boards within classrooms.
+Within the school grounds, there are two rugby pitches, two hockey pitches, two football pitches and a hard court which is used for netball.

+Overview

 Kyle Academy has a large staff consisting of a senior leadership team of one head teacher and three depute head teachers, 16 principal teachers (curriculum), four principal teachers of guidance, and one principal teacher of pupil support.
 The percentage of young people at Kyle Academy with a free school meals entitlement is 8.1%.
 Attendance is broadly in line with local South Ayrshire and national figures across Scotland.
 Exclusions of students at Kyle Academy are below local and national averages.

-Kyle Academy is part of the Kyle Cluster with associated schools, Grammar Primary School, Forehill Primary School & Early Years Centre and Wallacetown Early Years Centre.
+It is part of the Kyle Cluster with associated schools, Grammar Primary School, Forehill Primary School & Early Years Centre and Wallacetown Early Years Centre.
 Kyle Academy was last inspected by Education Scotland in March 2013.
 The report was published in June 2013.

+Performance

-National performance
+National

 In 2017, Kyle Academy was ranked as the 33rd best state school in Scotland.
 Kyle Academy was one of two secondary schools in South Ayrshire to rank within the top 50 – Marr College in Troon was ranked at 38.

 Progress in secondary schools in Scotland is measured using national benchmarking measures from Education Scotland and is based on information related to school leavers rather than year groups.
 The results achieved by pupils in Kyle Academy are compared to the results of a virtual comparator used across Scotland.
 A virtual comparator is determined by the Scottish Government who is responsible for selecting at random 10 pupils from across Scotland with similar characteristics to pupils.
 This is done for every pupil in S4 to S6 in Kyle Academy.
 This enables a fair comparison with pupils of similar needs and backgrounds from across Scotland.

 A high degree of children in Kyle Academy make very good progress from prior levels of attainment in literacy and numeracy.
 Almost all children at Kyle Academy leave the school with qualifications in both literacy and numeracy.
 The percentage of children leaving school who have achieved awards in both literacy and numeracy continues to be significantly greater than the virtual comparator and the national figure used to compare performance at Kyle Academy.

-Uniform

-Kyle Academy has a uniform policy consisting of the following: